10 ways to reduce our pets’ dependence on oil

 10 ways to reduce our pets’ dependence on oil:

 - Avoid nylon (a petroleum product) leashes and collars.
-Consider ones made from natural fibers or search etsy for recycled versions.
+Consider ones made from natural fibers or search etsy for recycled versions (this one is SUPER cool).

 - This one’s tough, but don’t buy plastic toys!
 There are toys made from recycled materials and natural fibers readily available which are actually much safer than plastic if your little ones accidentally swallow small pieces.
-I wrote about a couple eco-friendly options or a DIY option.
+I shared a DIY option or we always recommend toys from West Paw.

 - Spay and neuter your pet.
 There are millions of unwanted dogs and cats who all need food, boarding, transportation, medical care – not to mention half of those animals never find homes.

 - Instead of purchasing overly-packaged treats and goodies, make some for your pets yourself!
-You can grow your own catnip, whip up organic doggy ice cream, or even bake healthy biscuits.
+You can grow your own catnip, whip up organic doggy ice cream, or even make a plastic-free food puzzle.

 - When purchasing anything for your pets, avoid products made in China.
 Strive to cut down on the distance your pets’ products travel to get to you.
-Whether it’s Holistic Select pet food made in Indiana, a leash handmade in Massachusetts and purchased on Etsy, or training treats from your locally-owned dog bakery, there are locally-sourced options for just about everything you need for your pets!
-(Tip: Yard sales are gold mines for bird cages and small animal homes!)
+Whether it’s pet food made in New York, a leash handmade in Massachusetts, or training treats from your neighborhood dog bakery, there are locally-sourced options for just about everything you need for your pets!
+Tip: Yard sales are gold mines for bird cages and small animal homes!
+Double tip: If you don’t need crates or cages but you spot them super cheap at a yard sale or thrift shop, pick them up for your local shelter!

 - Dogs get tired of toys, pets grow and need bigger beds, bigger collars, longer leashes, raised feeding dishes.
 Instead of tossing old items, donate them to your local shelter.
 Shelters always need gently-used beds, leashes, toys, bowls, and more!